PreciousDipe/Unit_Converter/README.md

 # Unit Converter Pipeline

 This repository contains a Node.js application automated using **GitHub Actions** to create a ci/cd pipeline.
-The pipeline automates the process of build, test, and deploy processes of the application to a staging environment on .
+The pipeline automates the process of build, test, and deploy processes of the application to a staging environment on Netlify .

 ## CI/CD Pipeline Overview